griptape-ai/griptape-docs/docs/griptape-framework/data/vector-storage.md

 print("\n\n".join(values))
 ```

-## PineconeVectorStorageDriver
+## PineconeVectorDriver

 This driver supports the [Pinecone vector database](https://www.pinecone.io/).
-In addition to standard vector storage driver methods it provides the `create_index()` for easy index creation.
+In addition to standard vector driver methods it provides the `create_index()` for easy index creation.

 Here is a complete example of how the driver can be used to load and query information from Pinecone: